customer7/ncn/src/site/notes/FAQ.md

 ## I have a cool case that I want to share too.

 Wanna share your own cases?
-Contact us at [contact@neurosurgerycases.com](mailto:contact@neurosurgerycases.com) and we can make it happen. :)
+Contact us [here](mailto:contact@neurosurgerycases.com) and we can make it happen. :)

 ---

 ## I really love this website and would love to donate.

-We truly appreciate your kindness and generosity. p
+We truly appreciate your kindness and generosity.